Code-Institute-Submissions/hhs/README.md

 command git add followed by the files I wanted to add.
 I would then commit this add by using the command git commit -m followed by a message of what I am exactly adding, whether it be an edit to a sectiion or a finalised section of code.
-The final stage is to then use the command git push which completes the deployment process and adds the work to the master branch of the GitHub page.
+The final stage is to then use the command git push which completes the deployment process and adds the work to the master branch.
+To create the URL I then went ino the settings on my repository and went to GitHub pages section, and chose the GitHub pages site to be built from the Master Branch.
 To run the code locally for example on GitPod, use the following command in the terminal:

 python3 -m http.server